gitextensions/GitExtensionsDoc/source/settings.rst

 .. setting:: DiffTool command

   Command that Git uses to start the diff tool.
-This setting should only be filled in when Git doesn’t support the diff tool.
+This setting should only be filled in when Git does not support the diff tool.

 .. setting:: Path to commit template